DataStax-Academy/zdm-scenario-katapod/step8.md

 curl -XGET localhost:8000/status/eva | jq -r '.[].status'
 ```

-During this phase, you can go to the Grafana dashboard and check
-the behaviour of Target: in particular, if you scroll down in the
-"ZDM Proxy Dashboard", you'll see that a whole "Async Read Request Metrics" section
-is available: looking at it, any performance problem would be promptly
-spotted and diagnosed.

 #### _🗒️ The two databases are now guaranteed to be identical not only in their content, but also in the requests they get (including read requests).
 The next step is to elect Target to the role of primary database._

 ![Schema, phase 3](images/schema3_r.png)

+#### 🔎 Monitoring suggestion

+With asynchronous dual reads turned on,
+you can go to the Grafana dashboard and check
+the behaviour of Target: in particular, if you scroll down in the
+"ZDM Proxy Dashboard", you'll see that a whole "Async Read Request Metrics"
+section is available: looking at it, any performance problem would be promptly
+spotted and diagnosed.

 <!-- NAVIGATION -->
 <div id="navigation-bottom" class="navigation-bottom">